 Lakes and the scenery

 The following days were just as amazing.
 We came across various lakes and rivers.
 Prekorechki Lakes, Ribno Lake and Rila lakes were highlights of the trip.
 Some were enclosed within high ranges, like drops of heaven mirroring itself.
 The trek along the rivers was very doable even for not so experienced hikers.
-The walk to the lakes took different hours and even days.
+The walk to the lakes took different hours and even days by hiking in Bulgaria.
 I didn’t know much about flowers or birds myself, but we came across various different vegetation and animal life and the guide had plenty to say about them.
 Sleeping in huts only added authenticity to the mountain trip that many found it rather enjoyable.
 One of our travel companions was a musician and sang few songs while we ate and chatted.
 It was these moments that truly made this trip one of the most memorable one.
 If you don’t believe me, come and look at the Bulgarian night sky.